 Let’s be honest with ourselves: pop-ups, pop-unders, intrusive Flash advertising, and content-obscuring modal dialogues all suck, both from an aesthetic perspective and for site users.

-When aesthetic requirements and technological trends clash with opportunities for revenue generation, a fertile ground for innovation is opened up.
-One of the solutions that has arisen to maintain both elegance and the prominent display of calls-to-action takes the form of minimalist, non-intrusive, but very noticeable message bars.
+When aesthetic requirements and technological trends clash with opportunities for revenue generation, a fertile ground for innovation opens up.
+One solution for elegant, prominent calls-to-action is minimalist, non-intrusive, but very noticeable message bars.

 If you’re a user of Meebo Bar, you’ll know that it’s being put out to pasture next month.
 The bars we’re going to take a look at here are a great replacement (if somewhat less functional, but that’s part of the point).